Other: prince's pine

-A small, perennial evergreen native to much of southern Canada and the northern United States, pipsissewa was used by native peoples to treat urinary tract infections, as well as to reduce sweating and treat fever.
-Its scientific name literally means "winter loving," but its leaves are collected in late summer for medicinal use.
+A small, perennial evergreen native to much of southern Canada and the northern United States, pipsissewa was used by indigenous peoples for its astringent properties.
+Its scientific name literally means "winter loving," but its leaves are collected in late summer.
 The leaves have very little scent until they are rubbed to release a pleasant but mildly "puckery" odor.
 It is currently used as a flavoring in root beer production, and in candy.

 Teas (made in boiling water), and tinctures usually and very rarely found as a capsule.
 Cosmetically it can be found in lotions or creams from a fresh extract.

 We recommend that you consult with a qualified healthcare practitioner before using herbal products, particularly if you are pregnant, nursing, or on any medications.